ainfosec/FISSURE/README.md

 ## Contributing

 Suggestions for improving FISSURE are strongly encouraged.
-Leave a comment in the [Discussions](https://github.com/ainfosec/FISSURE/discussions) page if you have any thoughts regarding the following:
+Leave a comment in the [Discussions](https://github.com/ainfosec/FISSURE/discussions) page or in the Discord Server if you have any thoughts regarding the following:
 - New feature suggestions and design changes
 - Software tools with installation steps
 - New lessons or additional material for existing lessons